Free life insurance quotes in minutes

 Collapse table

-Life insurance rates remained steady in March 2024, according to the Policygenius Life Insurance Price Index (PLIPI).
-Rates haven’t changed since February 2023 with the exception of May, when they went up by 1.44%.
+Life insurance rates remained steady in October according to the Policygenius Life Insurance Price Index (PLIPI).
+Rates haven’t changed since May 2023, when they went up by 1.4%.

 The PLIPI uses real-time rate data from leading life insurance companies to reveal pricing trends and industry changes.